pytest-dev/pyfakefs/README.md

 pyfakefs implements a fake file system that mocks the Python file system modules.
 Using pyfakefs, your tests operate on a fake file system in memory without touching the real disk.
 The software under test requires no modification to work with pyfakefs.

 pyfakefs works with Linux, Windows and MacOS.

+pyfakefs provides the `fs` fixture for use with `pytest`, which will automatically invoke the fake filesystem.
+It also provides the `fake_filesystem_unittest.TestCase` class for use with `unittest` and the means to use the fake filesystem with other test frameworks.

 ## Documentation